sergiusens/snappy-docs/build-snaps/hooks.md

 ### “install”

-The install hook is called upon initial install.
+The install hook is called upon initial install, before any services contained by the snap are started.
 If the hook exits non-zero, the installation of the snap will fail.

 #### Example